 No strong conclusions can be drawn about whether RT affects quality of life.
 Patients may complain of diffuse cognitive impairment; some abnormalities may be observed but the data are conflicting.
-"A number of aspects of radiotherapy for acromegaly have evolved.
-First, the indications have changed; second, there have been treatment advances; and third, radiotherapy techniques have changed."

 Dr Frederic Castinetti from Marseille discussed the efficacy of recent radiation techniques.
 The majority of studies published to date on "conventional" RT are based on patients who were treated 20 years ago.
 The conventional wisdom is that RT is highly effective, that it carries a high risk of toxicity and that its efficacy is largely delayed.
-For example, Jenkins (2006) showed that the technique carried 60-80% efficacy in normalising GH levels if you waited long enough (10-20 years).
+For example, Jenkins (2006)12 showed that the technique carried 60-80% efficacy in normalising GH levels if you waited long enough (10-20 years).